 - inform the Minister in advance of any major strategic initiative.

 Relationship with the chief executive and entity staff

-All decisions relating to the operation of a statutory entity must be made by, or under the authority of, the board in accordance with the Crown Entities Act 2004 and the entity's Act (s.
-25 CE Act).
+All decisions relating to the operation of a statutory entity must be made by, or under the authority of, the board in accordance with the Crown Entities Act 2004 and the entity’s Act (s25 CEA).

 Where a chief executive has been employed, the management responsibilities within a Crown entity are usually delegated to the chief executive.
 It is important that the board and the chief executive are clear about the boundaries between governance and management and what duties have been delegated to the chief executive.

 While the relationship between the Minister and the board is through the chair, this is not always practical given geographical differences.
-Board members and the chief executive must be clear about who has contact with the Minister and the Minister's office.
-Where a chief executive is meeting regularly with the Minister, protocols should be set in place around this including feedback given to the board on all meetings.
+Technology such as Zoom or Teams meetings may make timely and efficient meetings possible.
+The chair, however, must be clear about who has contact with the Minister and the Minister’s office including the extent to which the chief executive has contact.
+Where a chief executive is meeting regularly with the Minister, protocols should be set in place around this including feedback given to the chair on all meetings.

-The board and chief executive should also be clear on who is the public face of the entity.
+The board should agree with chief executive on who is the public face of the entity.
 If this role is shared, protocols are required.